-Active personnel on average at the end of the review period****
+Active personnel at the end of the review period****

 Earnings per share (EUR)

-***) Exchange rate changes related to the Group's internal debts (due to the weakened rate of the Swedish krona and Norwegian krone in relation to euro) results in an exchange rate loss of EUR -474 thousand in accordance with IFRS in January 1–September 30, 2020, but this loss does not affect the cash flow, only the result for the financial period, the Group's balance sheet and the equity ratio.
-In July 1–September 30, 2020, an exchange rate loss of EUR 177 thousand occurred.
+***) Exchange rate changes related to the Group's internal debts (due to the changed rate of the Swedish krona and Norwegian krone in relation to euro) results in a exchange rate loss of EUR -282 (2020: -859) thousand in accordance with IFRS, but this loss does not affect the cash flow, only the result for the financial period, the Group's balance sheet and the equity ratio.

 ****) The Innofactor Group monitors the number of active personnel.
 The number of active personnel does not include employees who are on a leave of over 3 months.

-Innofactor’s net sales and operating margin (EBITDA) in 2020 are estimated to increase from 2019, during which the net sales were EUR 64.2 million and the operating margin was EUR 5.1 million.
+Innofactor’s net sales and operating margin (EBITDA) in 2021 are estimated to increase from 2020, during which the net sales were EUR 66.2 million and operating margin was EUR 7.2 million.

-The net sales in the third quarter of 2020 were EUR 14.0 million, which shows an increase of 0.3 percent compared to the previous year.
-The net sales grew in Finland, but decreased in other countries due to the effects of the coronavirus.
-The operating margin (EBITDA) grew by 1.6 percent from the previous year and was EUR 1.6 million (11.1 percent of the net sales), which is a historical record for Innofactor on the third quarter.
-In the third quarter, also the order backlog grew to a record-breaking amount and was EUR 58.2 million at the end of the quarter, which shows an increase of 9.4 percent compared to the corresponding time in the previous year.
+The net sales in the first quarter of 2021 were EUR 17.8 million, which shows an increase of 3.8 percent compared to the previous year.
+During the first quarter, Finland accounted for all of the growth, but starting from the second quarter, we expect to also achieve growth outside Finland, where COVID-19 had a negative impact on net sales in 2020.
+The operating margin (EBITDA) grew 138.0 percent from the previous year and was EUR 4.7 million (26.2 percent of the net sales), and it was positive in all countries except for Sweden, where the first quarter was subject to costs associated with the reorganization of business operations.
+The operating margin includes a sales gain of approximately EUR 2.6 million from the sale of the Prime business, without which the operating margin would have been approximately EUR 2.1 million (11.8 percent of net sales and growth of 7.3 percent from the previous year).
+In the first quarter, the order backlog grew to a record-breaking amount and was EUR 68.9 million at the end of the quarter, which shows an increase of 27.4 percent compared to the corresponding time in the previous year.

-In the long term, we believe that the digital step the society is taking due to the coronavirus epidemic will increase Innofactor's possibilities to grow its business operations.
+The COVID-19 pandemic is not expected to cause significant harm to Innofactor’s business in 2021.
+In the long term, we believe that the digital step the society is taking due to the COVID-19 pandemic will increase Innofactor's possibilities to grow its business operations.
 The abilities of a modern digital organization will be even more important for our customers in the future.
 It is also possible that some of our customers will transfer some of their operations back to the Nordic countries in order to be closer to their customers.
 This would have a favorable effect as regards the business model of Innofactor's chosen strategy based on Nordic specialists.
-We also believe that Microsoft's position has strengthened during the coronavirus epidemic.
+We also believe that Microsoft's position has strengthened during the COVID-19 pandemic.
 We believe in our chances of increasing our market share.